-Azure SQL Data Warehouse workload importance
+Azure Synapse Analytics workload importance

 Business needs can require data warehousing workloads to be more important than others.
 Consider a scenario where mission critical sales data is loaded before the fiscal period close.
 Data loads for other sources such as weather data don't have strict SLAs.
-Setting high importance for a request to load sales data and low importance to a request to load whether data ensures the sales data load gets first access to resources and completes quicker.
+Setting high importance for a request to load sales data and low importance to a request to load weather data ensures the sales data load gets first access to resources and completes quicker.

 There are five levels of importance: low, below_normal, normal, above_normal, and high.
 Requests that don't set importance are assigned the default level of normal.
 Requests that have the same importance level have the same scheduling behavior that exists today.